Emojis in Business Communication

 Whether the use of emoji is appreciated or not depends on the other person, the one you are interacting with.
 There is a reason to advise caution, as not everyone understands emojis in the same way.

 It greatly depends on the age, gender and culture of a person.
 All of us understand emojis differently.
-For example, a person from Japan can find closed eyes emoji attracting, while others define it as the sleepy ones.
+For example, a person from Japan can find closed eyes emoji attractive, while others define it as the sleepy ones.
 Be sure you know who your audience is before using emojis in any kind of business correspondence.

 How to Use Emojis in Business Communication

 Emojis aren’t just fun little characters to add to your social posts.
 They can be used to humanize your brand when words can’t.
 That means they’re not meant to be overused, so it’s important you use them wisely and only when it’s appropriate.